-Unlike $\vareps$, the variance $\varpsi$ of polarization angles residuals is predicted, unexpectedly, to scale with the mean square of the total intensity in the mask, with no dependence on the mean polarization fraction in the mask.
+Unlike $\vareps$, the variance $\varpsi$ of the polarization angle residuals is predicted, unexpectedly, to scale with the mean square of the total intensity in the mask, with no dependence on the mean polarization fraction.

-In the first term of the right-hand side of Eq.~\eqref{eq:covP-Mon}, we recognize from Eq.~\eqref{eq:vareps} the variance of dust emissivity, $\varepsij$.
-The second term is, on average and according to Eqs.~\eqref{eq:covpsi-Mon} and \eqref{eq:ReDelta-eta}, proportional to $\varpsiij$, leading to the statistical relationship
+In the first term of the right-hand side of Eq.~\eqref{eq:covP-Mon}, we recognize, from Eq.~\eqref{eq:vareps}, the variance of dust emissivity $\varepsij$.
+The second term is, on average and according to Eqs.~\eqref{eq:covpsi-Mon} and \eqref{eq:ReDelta-eta}, proportional to $\varpsiij$, leading to the statistical relationship:

-The variance in polarized intensity $\varP$ is found not only to contain the variance $\vareps$ of the dust polarization emissivity from one region of the sky to another, but also to include an added variance due the distortions of the SED within the light cone, which can be estimated from the variance of polarization angles residuals.
-Prediction \ref{eq:P4} implies that $\varP$, unlike $\vareps$, should not converge toward zero when the polarization fraction $\pref$ tends towards zero.
-It also suggests a recipe to estimate the unknown variance $\vareps$ of the dust polarized emissivity:
+The variance in polarized intensity $\varP$ not only contains the variance $\vareps$ of the dust polarization emissivity from one region of the sky to another, but also includes an additional variance due to distortions of the SED within the light cone, which can be estimated from the variance of the polarization angle residuals.
+Prediction \ref{eq:P4} implies that $\varP$, unlike $\vareps$, does not converge toward zero when the polarization fraction $\pref$ tends towards zero.
+It also suggests a recipe for estimating the unknown variance $\vareps$ of the dust polarized emissivity: